 This type of cutter works great, but extended use may tire your hands.
 PVC ratchet cutters also work great for cutting this type of pipe, as do most saws, so feel free to use whatever you have in your plumbing toolbox.

 If you do plumbing repairs infrequently, or if you have a unique situation where the specialty cutters you own don't quite fit the bill, any number of general-purpose saws can work to cut plumbing pipes.

 - Hacksaw: Use for virtually any type of plumbing pipe.

 - Jigsaw: Fitted with the right blade, a jigsaw can cut nearly any plumbing pipe up to about 1 1/2 inches in diameter.
 A wood-cutting blade easily cuts plastic pipe; use metal-cutting blades (and a slow saw speed) when cutting copper or other metals.

-- Reciprocating saw: Even more versatile than a jig saw, since it can be used for larger diameter pipes.
+- Reciprocating saw: This is even more versatile than a jigsaw since it can be used for larger diameter pipes.
 Use wood-cutting blades for plastic pipe, metal-cutting blades for metal pipes.

 - Crosscut hand saw: An ordinary carpenter's saw can work fine for cutting rigid plastic pipe, but should not be used with metal.

 Be aware that hand-held saws do not cut as cleanly as many of the pipe-specific cutters.
 If you do cut a pipe with a hacksaw or similar multi-purpose saw, be prepared to file or clean off the pipe to remove any burrs left by the saw.